DracAhmed/DracAhmed/README.md

 --->

 Week 2 cpp :
 A cheese container can hold 2.76 kg of cheese.
 Each evening, a fromager ships containers of cheese to a local grocery store.
 The cost of producing one container of cheese is $4.12, and the profit of each container of cheese is $1.45.
 My program shows the output of the containers required, total cost and profit from them.
-It takes the data from an input text file.
+Proper space was given to show the number in one line.